-The Wisteria is a twining climber with clouds of scented pea-like flowers floating amongst soft oval green leaflets.
-Choose Alba for white flowers and Prolific for the traditional lilac.
+The Wisteria plant is a twining climber with clouds of scented pea-like flowers floating amongst soft oval green leaflets.
+Choose Alba wisteria plants for white flowers and Prolific wisteria plants for the traditional lilac.

-Fast growing and best against a sunny wall, pergola or fence, wisteria is quite beautiful in all its glory during summer, whilst ornamenting otherwise dull spaces in winter.
+Fast-growing and best against a sunny wall, pergola or fence, wisteria is quite beautiful in all its glory during summer, whilst ornamenting otherwise dull spaces in winter.

 |Approx height when sent||